pvico/RX-Dual-Power/README.md

 ### Airplane with gas/glow engine

 Same as glider above.
-Size the batteries according to the model: using a 300mAh on a big gas engine model is not appropriate!
+Size the batteries according to the model: using a 300mAh on a big gas engine model is not enough!

 ### Helicopter and multicopter